Login to Complete an Application or to Access Judging Panel

 4- How many applications do you accept per year?

-For our seventh cohort, SPARK|REACH will grant no more than 5 awards to new SPARK projects.
+For our eighth cohort, SPARK is expected to grant no more than 5 awards to new SPARK projects.

 5- How much funding is provided and how is it distributed?

 Projects will receive up to $200,000 for no more than two years.
-Applicants will work with the SPARK|REACH team to develop a milestone-based funding plan.
+Applicants will work with the SPARK team to develop a milestone-based funding plan.
 The program reserves the right to provide different dollar amounts to selected projects depending on their need for product development.

 6- What is the source of funding?

-7- Are there restrictions for the use of SPARK|REACH funds?
+7- Are there restrictions for the use of SPARK funds?

-Yes, since part of the source of funding is coming through NIH, all NIH budgetary rules as well as university rules applies.
-For further details please see the SPARK|REACH Funding application for additional details on the budget restrictions and timeline.
+Yes, since part of the source of funding is coming through the university, all university budgetary rules apply.
+For further details please see the SPARK Funding application for additional details on the budget restrictions and timeline.

 https://sparkcolorado.secure-platform.com/